Everybody’s got advice for pregnant ladies. When it comes to morning sickness relief, expectant mamas have heard it all.

 If you’re already not feeling well, the idea of making broth from scratch may be a no-go.
 But if you can convince your spouse or a friend to help you out, I’ve seen bone broth make a big difference in the intensity of morning sickness.

 Strain the broth and season it with a bit of sea salt or my favorite fish sauce.
-Drink it like a tea or make a simple veggie puree soup: Simmer some onion, potato, carrot, and celery (or any mild veggies of your choosing), season it with a good quality sea salt, blend with a hand blender and drink it by the mugful.
+Drink it like a tea or make a simple veggie puree soup: Simmer some onion, potato, carrot, and celery (or any mild veggies of your choosing), season it with a good quality sea salt, blend with a handheld immersion blender and drink it by the mugful.

 Is broth a no go?

 Some women find that sipping raw milk provides morning sickness relief, with the added benefit of essential fat, cholesterol, probiotics, and enzymes.
 Raw milk kefir made with a kefir starter is another option, as it supports healthy gut flora.
 Find raw milk here.

 You can also try taking a magnesium supplement like this one, which can be especially helpful if you have a tendency toward constipation.
 Magnesium is often better absorbed via the skin, so you can also soak in magnesium salt baths or try a magnesium oil spray.

 Modern studies are starting to back the age-old knowledge that acupuncture can help to manage pregnancy symptoms, including morning sickness.